 INFORMATION TECHNOLOGY SERVICES AND COMMUNICATION SYSTEMS

-Our company’s technology services (including e-mail, Internet access, World Wide Web, computers, and servers) and communication systems (including voice mail, e-mail, on-line chat, telephones, facsimile machines, and teleconferencing services) are valuable company property and intended for business use.
+Our company’s technology services (including e-mail, Internet access, World Wide Web, computers, and servers) and communication systems (including voicemail, e-mail, online chat, telephones, facsimile machines, and teleconferencing services) are valuable company property and intended for business use.
 Our company has the right to review information contained in these services and systems in the ordinary course of business.

 Our information technology services and communication systems should be used to exchange information that is business related.
 If you wish to keep information private, it should not be created or stored on the company’s systems.

 On occasion and within reasonable limits, you may use these services and systems for necessary personal reasons within the bounds of prudence and good judgment.
 Your personal use should not harm productivity, embarrass our company, or interfere with your regular work duties.
-Under no circumstances may you use any of our resources to send or receive illegal, harassing, offensive, obscene, or hateful or otherwise inappropriate materials of any kind.
+Under no circumstances may you use any of our resources to send or receive illegal, harassing, offensive, obscene, hateful or otherwise inappropriate materials of any kind.

 We must protect our services and systems from unauthorized access by outsiders.
 Most of the software for services and systems is licensed for our business use only.
-Software may not be copied for other kinds of business or home use, or shared with others unless an appropriate license is executed.
+Software may not be copied for other kinds of business or home use or shared with others unless an appropriate license is executed.

 Do’s and Don’ts

 - Access to our information technology services and communication systems is a privilege and not a right.
-You must agree to abide by out policies and work rules in exchange for the privilege of services and systems access.
+You must agree to abide by our policies and work rules in exchange for the privilege of services and systems access.